ianmcburnie/bones/README.md

 </div>
 ```

+If the href value of a faux menu item matches the current page url, then add `aria-current="page"` to that anchor tag.

 Remember that this button will not work without JavaScript.
 Therefore we disable it in our markup and then enable it with JavaScript.

 ### After JavaScript Initialisation